|Dates / Deadlines:|

 Spend your summer traveling through the heart of Europe!

-LSU in the Heart of Europe will combing history, literature, English composition, and music courses to introduce you to the culture of Central Europe, with an emphasis on the twentieth century.
+LSU in the Heart of Europe will combine history, literature, English composition, and music courses to introduce you to the culture of Central Europe.

-The cultures of the U.S. and Central Europe are closely intertwined through the shared history of modernism, World Wars, and the Cold War.
-You'll visit museums and galleries, attend concerts, meet members of the Polish anticommunist resistance movement, and have a chance to discuss events and respond to them in a way you never could from home.
+You'll visit museums and galleries, view castles and cathedrals, attend concerts, walk through some of Europe's most vibrant cities, and have a chance to discuss events and respond to them in a way you never could from home.

 Let's geaux to Europe!